sa-webb/covid-19-analyzer/README.md

 # covid-19-analyzer

-Project to pass time during social distantancing.
+Perform data analysis on covid data and display the results via web app.

-## Goals
+## Purpose

-Explore csv data using Python.
+Wrangle csse_covid_19_daily_reports data using Python.

-Find and insert results to be exposed to an API
+Insert results into MongoDB using PyMongo.

+Host and make results available through Express API.

-Visualize the results with a React app and web charts.
+Display Results using a React application and chart libraries.

 ### Server